 Organizations identify their community need, then design and implement an AmeriCorps program that will leverage people power as a solution.
 They recruit, train and manage individuals, called AmeriCorps members, to deliver those services.

-AmeriCorps programs and designed to deliver direct and/or capacity building service.
+AmeriCorps programs are designed to deliver direct and/or capacity building service.